Purdue-CS-24/PickupLines/README.md

 - I am a pointer to you because my D gets pointy as hell.
 - Hey girl, I just reduced this matrix and all I see is a linear dependency between me and you.
 - We should be an infinite while loop so we never have to break.
+- Are you the main branch?
+Cause I wanna push a child into you.